MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 5. Enabling HMA in EXCH.

  **Note** Does your version of Office support MA?
-Check [here](https://c3web.azurewebsites.net/topics/e4c45989-4b1a-462e-a81b-2a13191cf517/edit).
+See [How modern authentication works for Office 2013 and Office 2016 client apps](modern-auth-for-office-2013-and-2016.md).

 ## Make sure you meet all the pre-reqs

-Since many prerequisites are common for both Skype for Business and Exchange, [see the overview article for your pre-req checklist](https://c3web.azurewebsites.net/topics/ef753b32-7251-4c9e-b442-1a5aec14e58d/edit).
+Since many prerequisites are common for both Skype for Business and Exchange, review [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](hybrid-modern-auth-overview.md).
 Do this  *before*  you begin any of the steps in this article.

 ## Add on-premises web service URLs as SPNs in Azure AD